 I started mapping my historical buildings data around 2006 and within a few years the DC Historic Preservation Office (DCHPO) had me re-survey and map most of the city’s historic districts.
 Then we set out to survey the entire district by collecting at least a little something on every single addressed building in the District of Columbia.

-It was clear that the only way to present, understand, and analyze all this data was through an online interactive map.
+It was clear to me that the only way to present, understand, and analyze all this data was through an online interactive map.
+In time, DCHPO agreed.
 That map is a work-in-progress known as HistoryQuestDC (HQDC) that is hosted and maintained by the DC Office of Planning’s GIS staff.

 HQDC incorporates all of the Building Permits Database data on extant buildings and adds data collected from a combination of property tax assessments, period real estate atlases and other maps, newspapers, city directories, previous surveys by architectural historians, Google Streetview, and any other sources that might help me figure out when a building was built, who built it, and whatever else I can quickly turn up.